CobayaSampler/cobaya/DEVEL.rst

 + Update year of copyright in ``LICENCE.txt``.
 + Commit + tag with new version + ``git push`` + ``git push --tags``
 + If needed, re-build the documentation.
++ If applicable, delete branches merged for this version.

 Notes on some design choices